-91. The inserted gene VapA is derived from R. equi, a widely distributed soil-borne bacterium which can cause significant, often fatal pulmonary disease when inhaled by foals.
+92. The transgene (VapA) would be synthetically generated based on the coding region of VapA GenBank Accession number - U05250.1 (National Center for Biotechnology Information, 1995).
+VapA is derived from R. equi, a widely distributed soil-borne bacterium which can cause significant, often fatal pulmonary disease when inhaled by foals.
 Human infection is rare and usually limited to the immunocompromised (Prescott, 1991).
-The bacterium can exist
+The bacterium can exist both freely in soil, and as a facultative intracellular pathogen.
+There is even evidence it may colonise amoebae (Price et al., 2024).

-92. In the bacterium, VapA is encoded on a pathogenicity island of the roughly 80kb pVAPA plasmid (Okoko et al., 2015).
+93. In the bacterium, VapA is encoded on a pathogenicity island of the roughly 80kb pVAPA plasmid (Okoko et al., 2015).
 There are many homologues of VapA in closely related bacterial species, but few of them confer virulence to the degree that VapA does (Ganderton et al., 2023; Miranda-CasoLuengo et al., 2024; Okoko et al., 2015).
-This may be due to the unique N-terminal domain of VapA which allows it to be expressed as surface protein and subsequently released into the phagosome lumen (Miranda-CasoLuengo et al., 2024)
+This may be due to the unique N-terminal domain of VapA which allows it to be expressed as surface protein and subsequently be released into the phagosome lumen (Miranda-CasoLuengo et al., 2024).

 Figure 6.
 VapA expression facilitates infection of the host macrophage when expressed at high levels.
-103+ (A) represents R. equi with VapA and 103- (B) is a VapA deficient mutant adapted from (Haubenthal et al., 2023).
+103+ (A) represents R. equi with VapA and 103- (B) is a VapA deficient mutant Adapted from Haubenthal et al. (2023).

-- 93. R. equi is a facultative intracellular bacterium that preferentially replicates within macrophages.
+94. R. equi is a facultative intracellular bacterium that preferentially replicates within macrophages.
 During infection, the bacterium is engulfed by macrophages and subsequently confined within vacuoles called phagosomes.
 Its virulence is largely mediated by VapA, which is an immunodominant protein (Jain et al., 2003; Meijer and Prescott, 2004).
 High levels of VapA expression are triggered in R. equi by temperatures around 37° C (Figure 6.
-B), which is presumably adaptive to mammalian hosts (Haubenthal et al., 2023). - 94.
-Once present in sufficient concentration, VapA facilitates R. equi infection of its host by reducing the fusion of R. equi-containing phagosome with lysosomes or by accumulating in the host phagolysosome and neutralising its pH (von Bargen et al., 2019).
+B), which is presumably adaptive to mammalian hosts (Haubenthal et al., 2023).

+95. Once present in sufficient concentration, VapA facilitates R. equi infection of its host by reducing the fusion of R. equi-containing phagosome with lysosomes or by accumulating in the host phagolysosome and neutralising its pH (von Bargen et al., 2019).
 This in turn, allows the bacterium to escape intracellular degradation and persist within macrophages, contributing to the overall disease state (Rofe et al., 2017).
 The exact mechanisms which mediate the function of VapA are still unclear although it is thought to involve the exclusion of proton-pumping vacuolar-ATP from phagosomes, permeabilising their membranes (von Bargen et al., 2019).
 It has however been demonstrated, that the presence of VapA alone does not allow generalist bacteria to overcome phagocytotic immune defences (Haubenthal et al., 2023), with only R. equi and very closely related bacteria able to utilise the effects of this protein to gain virulence.
 However, there has been one report a of non-pathogenic Escherichia coli being able to persist intracellularly with supplementation of VapA (Wright et al., 2018).
 In this way, VapA has not been demonstrated to be a toxin in mammals independent of R. equi or closely related bacteria (da Silveira et al., 2024).

-95. The proposed GMO has been designed to express VapA under the CMV promoter in order to generate an immune response against it in vaccinated foals with the goal of providing immunity against R. equi.
+96. The proposed GMO has been designed to express VapA under the CMV promoter in order to generate an immune response against it in vaccinated foals with the goal of providing immunity against R. equi.